Anti-Qing sentiment: Genocide and extermination of Manchus

 Driven by their fierce hatred of Manchus, the Taiping launched a massive genocide campaign against the Manchus to exterminate their entire race.

 In every area they captured, the Taiping immediately rushed into the Manchu fort in order to kill all the Manchus.
 One Qing loyalist observed in the province of Hunan of the genocidal massacres committed by Taiping forces against the Manchus and wrote of the "pitiful Manchus", the Manchu men, women and children who were exterminated by the Taiping with their swords.
 Once Hefei capitulated, the Taiping forces rushed into the Manchu quarter shouting "Kill the demons (Manchus)!" while exterminating all the Manchus living there.
 Nanking's entire Manchu population was also annihilated.
-25,000 Manchus were slaughtered by Taiping forces in Nanjing.

 After conquering Nanjing, Taiping forces stormed the Manchu fort, killing some 40,000 Manchus, which was the city's entire population of Manchus.
-On 27 October 1853 they crossed the Yellow River in T'sang-chou and butchered about 10,000 Manchus.
+On 27 October 1853 they crossed the Yellow River in T'sang-chou and massacred about 10,000 Manchus.
 In Shaoxing 2,000 Manchus were also killed.